aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/number-settings/format-number-to-scientific/_index.md

 ---
-title: How to Format Number to Scientific
+title: How to Format Numbers to Scientific Notation
 type: docs
 weight: 10
 url: /net/how-to-format-number-to-scientific/
-description: This article will introduce how to Format Number to Scientificusing Aspose.Cells for .NET API.
+description: This article will introduce how to format numbers to scientific notation using Aspose.Cells for .NET API.
-keywords: Convert a numeral to its scientific notation representation, Transform a figure into the format of scientific notation, Change a number to be expressed in the form of scientific notation, Format a numeric value into its equivalent scientific notation, Adapt a quantity to be displayed in scientific notation format, Format Number to Scientific
+keywords: Convert a numeral to its scientific notation representation, Transform a figure into the format of scientific notation, Change a number to be expressed in the form of scientific notation, Format a numeric value into its equivalent scientific notation, Adapt a quantity to be displayed in scientific notation format, Format Numbers to Scientific Notation
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---